Frequently Asked Questions – ‘First Few X’ (FFX) project to enhance the public health response to COVID-19 in Australia

 What does FFX stand for?

 This activity is known as the ‘First few X’ (FFX) project, where ‘X’ represents the first identified cases of a disease.
-The project is coordinated through the Australian Government Department of Health and the Australian Partnership for Preparedness Research on InfectiouS disease Emergencies (APPRISE) in collaboration with states and territories.
+The project is coordinated through the Australian Partnership for Preparedness Research on InfectiouS disease Emergencies (APPRISE).
 The Australian FFX project is based on a World Health Organization protocol and is one of many similar studies being conducted worldwide.

 What is this project about?

-The overall aim of the ‘First Few X’ project is to gain an early understanding of the infectiousness and severity of the initial cases of COVID-19 presenting in different countries around the world.
-This information helps to support international understanding of this new disease.
+The overall aim of the ‘First Few X’ project is to gain an understanding of the infectiousness and severity of the cases of COVID-19 in Australia.
+This information helps to support international understanding of this disease.
+The project will also provide information about the impact of vaccines, different COVID-19 variants and long term COVID-19 immunity.

 What will the information collected in this project be used for?

-Within Australia, it will be used by the Australian Government and state and territory governments to direct the public health response to this new virus.
-This may include supporting preparedness planning in hospitals and other parts of the health service to ensure that needed care is available for patients throughout the epidemic.
-The collection of FFX data is being undertaken by state and territory health departments as a surveillance activity coordinated by the Australian Government Department of Health.
+Within Australia, it will be used by the Australian Government and state and territory governments to inform the public health response to this virus and new variants.
+This may include supporting preparedness planning in hospitals and other parts of the health service to ensure that needed care is available for patients throughout outbreaks.
+It may also help to inform vaccination strategies as the pandemic evolves.

 Why does my child need to participate?

 It is important that your household is enrolled and studied as one unit to help understand how COVID-19 is spreading within households and to provide the essential information needed to help make better public health decisions in Australia.
-There is a lot of uncertainty about the role of children in spreading COVID-19 since very few children have been diagnosed with the disease.
 The inclusion of children in the project will ensure that we understand more about their role in disease transmission.

 How will I find out about the results of this project?

-Results from the project will be compiled into weekly reports that will be sent to the Australian Government and states and territories departments of health.
+Results from the project will be compiled into reports that will be sent to the Australian Government and the Victorian Department of Health.

-Will further research be undertaken using my sample?
+Will further research be undertaken using my samples?

 Any further use of your samples or information will need your written consent.
 Information and samples collected as part of the FFX project have the potential to be used to help understand more about COVID-19.
 Collection of additional samples from FFX participants could inform future aspects of the public health response to this disease.